DHTMLX/message/README.md

 ### Confirm

 - title - (string) the text of the header (by default, 'Alert').
-- type - the subtype of the window or a custom css class.
-The default value for the window - 'alert'.
+- type - the subtype of the window or a custom css class
 - text - (string) the text of the window body.
 - ok - (string) the text of the 'Ok' button.
 - cancel - (string) the text of the 'Cancel' button.
 - callback - (function) the function called on button click.
 Receives 'true' or 'false' as the parameter (subject to the clicked button).
+- position - for now support only one value "top", any other value will result in center align
+- width - width of the modal box ( samples "100px", "50%")
+- height - height of the modal box

 **Full form**